Promises and Secrets

 Ah, there's the difference.
 People think that we no longer have to follow the Recipe because God has done that for us.
 Somehow, the Recipe has magically been changed so that we can have a cake without having to gather ingredients at all.
 Normally, that is accomplished by going to the store, but many feel that we can do that without any money and still get the cake.

 In fact, many people feel they can actually do the opposite of what the Recipe recommends, and get the results they want.
 Don't think so?
 OK, let's stop talking about cakes.
 What about churches that accept gay pastors?
 What about eating what God said not to eat?
 What about changing a holy day without any word from God to do so?
 People feel they can sin without consequences.
 People feel they can condone sin in others without consequences.
 Even worse, they feel they can sin all day and still get the answers to their prayers.

 Oops...went too far?

 Immediately, the objections start.
 "No, we don't!", or "C'mon, that's ridiculous."
 You can hear them all the way over here.
 If you really feel that way, prove it.
-Take a look at the "accusations" on the pages of this site below and let me know where they are off base:
+Take a look at the "accusations" on the pages of this site listed in the box below and let me know where they are off base:

 There are a lot more, but this will give you the idea.
 People in general feel that Jesus has given them a free ticket to paradise, regardless of their actions.
 They have no recipe to follow, no action to take, but still get to eat dinner.
 If you still think I am kidding after you read these few pages, please let me know why you feel that way.